atmajs/a-di/Readme.md

     .withParams(null, true)
 ```

-> :one: Passing null values says the di library to resolve values from container by declared Type
+> 1️⃣ Passing null values says the di library to resolve values from container by declared Type

-> :two: Boolean `true` from sample just shows the idea of passing values.
+> 2️⃣ Boolean `true` from sample just shows the idea of passing values.
 You may want to get the value from app configuration or some other source.

 ### `4.2` Configurate arguments